3D Chocolate Printing Guide

 Most importantly the printer's warranty does not cover other materials than chocolate.

 Can I use a coolant to cool the chocolate faster?

 Cooling the chocolate should not be necessary to achieve 3D printing when tempered chocolate is used.
 (Please note that all the prints in our gallery have been produced without the use of a cooling system.)
-If your room temperature is very difficult to control, it may be marginally helpful to place a small cooling appliance such as a USB-powered refrigerator in front of the printbed.
+If your room temperature is very difficult to control, it may be marginally helpful to place a small cooling appliance in the room.
 Cooling the chocolate too quickly can also negatively affect the quality of the chocolate and cause it to become brittle.